majedelhelou/VIDIT/README.md

 # VIDIT: Virtual Image Dataset for Illumination Transfer

-We will release more content soon, and updates about future challenges, you can *watch* the repository if you would like to be notified!
+We release updates on a rolling basis, you can *watch* the repository if you would like to be notified!

+:fire: **News-Dec20**: VIDIT augmented with depth information is used in the NTIRE workshop challenges, part of CVPR 2021.
+Competition information coming soon...

-:fire: **News-May20** :fire: VIDIT is used for the relighting challenge in the [AIM workshop](https://data.vision.ee.ethz.ch/cvl/aim20/), part of ECCV 2020.
+:fire: **News-May20**: VIDIT is used for the relighting challenge in the [AIM workshop](https://data.vision.ee.ethz.ch/cvl/aim20/), part of ECCV 2020.
 Check out the [relighting competition](https://competitions.codalab.org/competitions/24671) beginning May 13th 2020, it is made up of 3 tracks for [one-to-one](https://competitions.codalab.org/competitions/24671) and [any-to-any](https://competitions.codalab.org/competitions/24674) illumination transfer, and for [illumination estimation](https://competitions.codalab.org/competitions/24773).

 #### [[VIDIT Paper](https://arxiv.org/abs/2005.05460)]
 #### [[ECCV AIM 2020 Paper](https://arxiv.org/abs/2009.12798)] - [[Supp.](https://github.com/majedelhelou/VIDIT/blob/master/AIM_2020_Relighting_Supp.pdf)] - [[Video](https://www.youtube.com/watch?v=Zn7R0fbXJZw)]